DylanMeeus/springboot_jwt_blog/_posts/2015-04-03-using-touchid-for-authentication-in-your-react-native-app.markdown

 <!-- more -->

-A few days ago, Facebook finally made **React Native** available in [Github](https://github.com/facebook/react-native), so, like everybody else, we decided to give it a try.
+A few days ago, Facebook finally made **React Native** available on [Github](https://github.com/facebook/react-native), so, like everybody else, we decided to give it a try.
 After the usual “Hello, World” examples and test applications, we were pretty amazed at how easy it was to code a native app with Javascript.
 This is when we decided to try implementing something a little more complicated like **TouchID authentication**.